 This week I’ve gone pretty deep down the rabbit hole of automating the Start Menu and Taskbar layouts during an MDT Task Sequence.

 Update 2017-05-02: This also works with Windows 10 1703 (Creators Update) As every device I’m deploying will have the same customisation I wanted to automate it during the build or deploy Task Sequence, rather than applying it via domain Group Policy to reduce limited network bandwidth, keep Group Policy as light as possible and reduce login times as much as possible.
 Update to this post: How to partially lock down the Start Menu.
-A new (and extremely welcome) feature of Windows 10 1607 is the ability to customise the Taskbar layout, there’s a very good post over on TechNet about it here.
+A new (and extremely welcome) feature of Windows 10 1607 is the ability to customise the Taskbar layout, there’s a very good post about it here.
 With this post in mind, I used one of my reference images and customised the Start Menu layout and exported it via everyone’s favourite PowerShell command:

 As the TechNet post says, you can add the extra xml data necessary to configure the Taskbar layout, although in the end I did just write my own xml file from scratch.